Impressionism: the new character of painting in expression, the act of painting and design

 The presentation of the eight exhibitions is largely based on the following publications:

-John Rewald (History of Impressionism)
+› John Rewald - History of Impressionism

-Charles Moffett (The New Painting, Impressionism 1874 - 1886, Fine Arts Museum of San Francisco, 1986)
+› Charles Moffett - The New Painting, Impressionism 1874 - 1886, Fine Arts Museum of San Francisco, 1986

-Ruth Berson (The New Painting, Impressionism 1874 - 1886, Fine Arts Museum of San Francisco, 1996)
+› Ruth Berson - The New Painting, Impressionism 1874 - 1886, Exhibit Works, Fine Arts Museum of San Francisco, 1996

-Also contributions by Alexandra Matzner: Website: "ARTinWords"
+In addition, website contributions by Alexandra Matzner: Website: ‘ARTinWords’

-and Website "Impressionism.ne" by Hans Weevers
+and (with restrictions) website ‘Impressionism.ne’ by Hans Weevers